 As with coffin burials, cremated remains must be interred in biodegradable containers.
-No cremated remains shall be scattered as this causes the soil PH to change and compromise the ecosystem.
-All cremated remains need a Certificate of Cremation before they can be interred.
+No cremated remains shall be scattered as this may cause the soil PH to change and could compromise the ecosystem.
+All cremated remains need a Certificate of Cremation before interment can take place.

 Woodland or Meadow?

-Memorial trees can also be purchased and planted separately to form a woodland area adjacent to the meadow burials.
+Memorial trees can also be purchased and planted separately to form a woodland area close to the meadow burials.